Azure/azure-powershell/documentation/RFC/Model Flattening and Inline Creation .md

     -Subnet $agSubnetConfig, $backendSubnetConfig
 ```
 ## Comments and Questions
-Add here and for comments and questions about he proposed change
+Add your comments and questions about the proposed change